Christian Brothers Automotive®

 Franchisee Stability

 Christian Brothers Automotive earns an Excellent Stability Score.
-Three-year turnover of 0.00% is well below the typical franchise (around 6%).
-Out of 0 total exits, there were no terminations, no non-renewals, no franchisor buybacks, and no ceased operations.
+Three-year turnover of 0.00% is well below the typical Automotive franchise (around 5%), placing the system at the very low end among industry peers.
+Out of 0 total exits across the three reported years, there were no terminations, no non-renewals, no franchisor buybacks, and no ceased operations.

 Unit Growth Analysis